dotmpe/script-mpe/bookmarks.rst

 .. figure:: bookmarks.svg

-This uses the rsr/taxus database to store/dump data related to bookmarks.
+TODO This uses the rsr/taxus database to store/dump data related to bookmarks.

 It uses several 'datastores' to establish pluggable import and export sources from the local database.